Issues affecting the single transferable vote: Effects on parties, factions and candidates

 Successful campaign strategy in PR-STV elections may differ significantly from other voting systems.
 In particular, individual candidates in STV have little incentive for negative campaign advertising, as reducing a particular opponent's ranking among voters does not necessarily elevate one's own; if negative campaigning is seen as distasteful by the voters, the practice may even prove harmful to the attacking candidate.

 Conversely, in order to avoid elimination in early counting rounds by having too few first preference votes, candidates have a significant incentive to convince voters to rank them explicitly first as their top preference, rather than merely higher.
-This incentive to attain top preferences, in turn, may lead to a strategy of candidates placing greater importance on a core group of supporters.
-Avoiding early elimination, however, is usually not enough to win election, as a candidate must still subsequently win enough votes on transfers to meet the quota; consequently, strategies that sacrifice wide secondary support in favor of primary support amidst a core group may ultimately fail unless the group is particularly large.
+This incentive to attain first preferences, in turn, may lead to a strategy of candidates placing greater importance on a core group of supporters.
+Avoiding early elimination, however, is usually not enough to win election, as a candidate must still subsequently win enough votes on transfers to achieve the quota.
+Consequently, strategies that sacrifice wide secondary support in favor of primary support amidst a core group may ultimately fail unless the group is large enough to have quota.

-There are also tactical considerations for political parties in the number of candidates they stand in an election where full ballots are not required.
-Standing too few candidates may result in all of them being elected in the early stages, and votes being transferred to candidates of other parties.
-Standing too many candidates might result in first-preference votes being spread too thinly amongst them, and consequently several potential winners with broad second-preference appeal may be eliminated before others are elected and their second-preference votes distributed.
-This effect is amplified when voters do not stick tightly to their preferred party's candidates; however, if voters vote for all candidates from a particular party before any other candidates and before stopping expressing preferences, then too many candidates is not an issue.
+There are also tactical considerations for political parties in the number of candidates they stand in an election where full ranking on the ballots is not required.
+Standing too few candidates may result in all of them being elected in the early stages, and votes being transferred to candidates of other parties, instead of being used to elect candidates of the party.

+Standing too many candidates might result in first-preference votes being spread too thinly amongst them, and consequently several potential winners with broad second-preference appeal may be eliminated before others are elected or eliminated and their second-preference votes distributed.
+The risk of such a missed opportunity is larger when voters do not stick tightly to their preferred party's candidates.

+However, if voters mark their preferences for candidates from a particular party before any other candidates, then running too many candidates is not an issue.
 In Malta, where voters tend to stick tightly to party preferences, parties frequently stand more candidates than there are seats to be elected.
-Similarly, in Australian Senate elections, voters also tend to vote along party lines due to the relative ease of endorsing a party's declared preference order, even though the parties do not encourage voters to peruse that order, but urge them to take it on trust, as evidenced by their how-to-vote cards distributed outside polling booths, rather than individually casting their own complete preference order.
-In the Republic of Ireland, the main political parties usually give careful consideration as to how many candidates to put forward in various Dáil (parliamentary) constituencies.
+Similarly, in Australian Senate elections, voters tend to vote along party lines due to the relative ease of endorsing a party slate.
+The parties do not encourage voters to peruse the party list but urge them to take it on trust, as evidenced by their how-to-vote cards distributed outside polling booths.
+Trusting in the process, voters generally do not individually cast their own unique ranking of preferences.

+In the Republic of Ireland, the main political parties usually give careful consideration as to how many candidates to put forward in the separate Dáil (parliamentary) districts.
 Transfers are often not along party lines, but rather go towards more prominent local personalities.
 Election posters for the most prominent candidate of a political party usually list preferred 2nd (and possibly 3rd) preferences for that party.